Iraqi insurgency (2003–2011): 2003–2006: initial insurgency

 U.S. Army M1A2 Abrams tanks patrol the streets of Tal Afar, Iraq in February 2005.

-The Iraqi insurgency of 2003–06 erupted following the invasion of Iraq and the toppling of Saddam Hussein's rule in May 2003.
+The Iraqi insurgency of 2003–06 erupted following the invasion of Iraq and the toppling of Saddam's rule in April 2003.
 The armed insurgent opposition to the United States-led multinational force in Iraq and the post-2003 Iraqi government lasted until early 2006, when it deteriorated into a sectarian civil war, the most violent phase of the Iraq War.